 Safety

-Safety considerations in the Caribbean depend on which island you’re traveling to.
-Barbados, Antigua and Barbuda, and the Cayman Islands are some of the world’s safest countries, with consistent Level 1 travel advisories from the US Department of State.
+Safety considerations in the Caribbean depend on which island youโre traveling to.
+According to many Caribbean travel tips, Barbados, Antigua and Barbuda, and the Cayman Islands are some of the worldโs safest countries, with consistent Level 1 travel advisories from the US Department of State.

 Other popular destinations like the Dominican Republic and Jamaica demand more careful preparation from travelers.
 A Level 2 travel advisory indicates that travelers should exercise increased caution due to the high-risk criminal activity.